 Evolving retail role

 Shops and shopping will continue to evolve and play an important role in town and city centres aided by local strategy that adapts to national changes and local circumstances.
-According to a report on the by the British Retail Consortium retailers can respond in-part with training and investment in technology that will create better paid jobs, although there may be fewer of them.
+According to a report on the future of retail by the British Retail Consortium retailers can respond in-part with training and investment in technology that will create better paid jobs, although there may be fewer of them.
 As well as brokering national schemes such as the Apprenticeship Levy, councils can have a key role in determining the retail role and growth of neighbouring centres, working with partners in place branding and marketing plus supporting independent shops through digital skills and infrastructure.

 Focusing on food and drink